Misdemeanor Domestic Violence In Arizona:

-Tobin Law Office Provides Experienced and Knowledgeable
+Contact Tobin Law Office

+Domestic violence isn’t technically a crime in Arizona; rather, domestic violence is an allegation that the victim of a crime has a “domestic relationship” with the Defendant.
 For example, let’s say a defendant is charged with disorderly conduct and the victim is the defendant’s brother.
 In that scenario, disorderly conduct can be charged with a domestic violence allegation because they’re related.
 In other words, they share a specific “domestic relationship” recognized by Arizona law.
 And there’s a wide range of relationships that qualify for the domestic violence allegation: roommates, boyfriends, spouses, and in-laws are all recognized as domestic relationships under Arizona law.

 A domestic violence allegation, under ARS 13-1601, exposes a defendant to increased punishments and additional collateral consequences.
 When convicted of a domestic violence offense, a Defendant must complete 26 domestic violence classes.
-In addition, the Defendant can no longer possess or own firearms.
+In addition, the defendant can no longer possess or own firearms.

 The domestic relationships are listed in Arizona’s Domestic Violence Statute.
 The following relationships qualify for a domestic violence allegation:

-Victim and Defendant are married or divorced
+- Victim and Defendant are married or divorced

-Victim and Defendant presently (or previously) reside in the same household
+- Victim and Defendant presently (or previously) reside in the same household

-Victim and Defendant have a child (or unborn child) in common
+- Victim and Defendant have a child (or unborn child) in common

-Victim and Defendant are related (by blood, marriage, law, or court order)
+- Victim and Defendant are related (by blood, marriage, law, or court order)

-Victim and Defendant have (or had) a romantic or sexual relationship
+- Victim and Defendant have (or had) a romantic or sexual relationship

-As you can see, the Arizona’s definition of domestic violence applies to almost any type of domestic relationship.
+As you can see, Arizona’s definition of domestic violence applies to almost any type of domestic relationship.
 In some cases, the domestic relationship is unclear making it challenging for the prosecutor to prove the charge.
 However, in most cases, the domestic relationship squarely fits in one of Arizona’s definitions.

 The domestic relationship is most complicated in situations where the Victim and Defendant are only dating.
 In those cases, it’s questionable whether or not they actually formed a romantic or sexual relationship to justify the domestic violence allegation.

 Arizona’s Domestic Violence Statute specifically lists which offenses can be charged with a domestic violence allegation.
-There’s a wide array of charges ranging anywhere from murder and homicide, to disorderly conduct and property damage.
+There’s a wide array of charges ranging anywhere from murder and homicide to disorderly conduct and property damage.
 For purposes of this misdemeanor domestic violence summary, we’ll stick to the misdemeanor offenses.